Unions with UNIONS: Using galaxy-galaxy lensing to probe galaxy mergers: Conclusions

 In this paper, we use galaxy-galaxy lensing to investigate how mergers change the DM haloes and stellar content of galaxies.
 Our lens galaxies come from a catalogue of candidate mergers taken from UNIONS and SDSS DR7, while our source galaxies come from the UNIONS ShapePipe v1.3 catalogue.
 To ensure differences in the lensing measurements are due to the merger process, we weight the post-mergers and non-merging control galaxies to have the same distributions of stellar mass \Mstar, redshift \z, and geometric mean distance to their three nearest neighbours \ravg.
 Additionally, we only use galaxies that live in low-density environments to reduce the effect of the 2-halo term.
 Our final sample consists of 1\,623 post-mergers and $\approx\,$30\,000 controls.

-Using these data, we measure their \dsigma amplitudes and find that post-mergers and non-merging controls produce similar lensing signals.
+Using these data, we measure their \dsigma amplitudes and find that our post-mergers and non-merging controls produce similar lensing signals.
 We adopt a two-component model to fit to the lensing measurements below $R\leq1.0\Mpc$ consisting of a fixed point-like stellar mass contribution and an NFW halo with halo mass and concentration as free parameters.
-Overall, we do not find significant differences in the DM haloes of galaxies, nor in their stellar fractions, as they progress along the merger sequence.
+With our current data, we do not find statistically significant differences in the DM haloes of galaxies, nor in their stellar fractions, as they progress along the merger sequence.
 NFW haloes fitted to the two sets of lensing measurements both have $\mhalo\sim4\times10^{12}\Msun$ and show moderately negative correlation between halo mass and concentration.
-The best-fitting post-merger concentration of $\c=0.76\errs{1.04}{0.52}$ is not significantly different from (i.e. within 2$\sigma$ of) the best-fitting $\c=3.74\errs{0.39}{0.34}$ of the controls.
-These concentrations are smaller than those predicted from simulations, but this may be due to differences between feedback in nature and feedback in simulations, and/or limitations of our two-component model.
-We find that the post-mergers and controls have SHMRs of $1.7\errs{1.6}{0.8}$ and $2.96\errs{0.17}{0.16}$ per cent, respectively.
-This suggests that merger events do not produce sufficient elevated SF to greatly affect the resulting SHMR of the post-merger, in agreement with previous studies.
+The best-fitting post-merger concentration of $\c=0.76\errs{1.04}{0.52}$ is not significantly different from (i.e., within 2$\sigma$ of) the best-fitting $\c=3.74\errs{0.39}{0.34}$ of the controls.
+These concentrations are smaller than those predicted from simulations, but this may be due to differences between feedback in nature and feedback in simulations, possible satellite galaxy contamination, halo assembly bias, and/or limitations of our two-component model.
+We find that the post-mergers and controls have SHMRs of $1.7\errs{1.6}{0.8}$\% and $2.96\errs{0.17}{0.16}$\%, respectively.
+Our SHMRs place an upper limit ($\lesssim$\,60\%) on the fraction of stellar mass produced in the galaxy merger process; this result is in agreement with previous studies that show merger events do not greatly affect post-merger stellar masses.

 We have shown that weak lensing is a viable method to study the properties of galaxy mergers.
 With a more complete dataset of merger products, or of weak lensing source galaxies, such as from DESI, Rubin/LSST, \textit{Euclid}, and \textit{Roman}, we may yet uncover more of the complex effects that galaxy mergers have on their progenitors using galaxy-galaxy lensing.